usfomicshub/usfomicshub.github.io/Workshops/Microbiome_Workshop_Materials/index.md

 You should see the folders(Ranalysis,Rdata,etc..) when you open the day3 folder.

 **6.** Click create project.
 You should now see a day3.Rproj file in the lower right files pane.
 Double click it to make sure you are within the project.
-If you are not already within your R project, you will be asked to open it but if you are already in your R project, project options will be displayed.
+If you are not already within your R project, you will be asked to open it.
+You can tell you are in your R Project if you see the name of your R Project at the top of your RStudio window.

 ### Tutorial Structure